ksm492/web-nyu-idm/object-meditation/notes.md

 bunnies will be reunited again.

 ### What are some other objects it does or might have relationships with?
-- My kissing bunny is in a series, long distance relationship with Anna's kissing bunny.
+- My kissing bunny is in a serious, long distance relationship with Anna's kissing bunny.

 ### What is a specific memory you have with this object?
-- This object reminds me of the last day of summer I spent with Anna before leaving for school, when she gave me my kissing bunny and showed me hers.
+- This object reminds me of the last day of summer I spent with Anna before leaving for school, when she gave me my kissing bunny and showed me the one she has.
 When I left, so did my half of our kissing bunnies.